How to Keep Track of Inventory in Excel (With Easy Steps)

 Transfer sales information to inventory tracker

-Now, I will show how to track the inventory for different items.
-This is the quantity of a particular product that a business has in stock at the end of an accounting period.
+Now let’s calculate the inventory for different items.
+This represents the quantity of a particular product that a business has in stock at the end of an accounting period.

 =D5+E5-F5